bulletmark/pdfcmd/README.md

 ```

 Alternatively, do the following to install from the source repository.
-Note that the `python-pypdf2` package is required.
+Note that the `python-pypdf` package is required.

 ```sh
 $ git clone http://github.com/bulletmark/pdfcmd